buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 In example below we will fetch latest record for all tests in **tutorials/vars.yml**

-.. command-output:: buildtest inspect buildspec tutorials/vars.yml
+.. command-output:: buildtest it buildspec tutorials/vars.yml

 buildtest will report an error if an input buildspec is invalid filepath such as one below

-.. command-output:: buildtest inspect buildspec /tmp/buildspec.yml
+.. command-output:: buildtest it buildspec /tmp/buildspec.yml
    :returncode: 1

 You can also pass multiple buildspes on the command line and fetch all records for a test.
 In example below we will fetch all records from tests **tutorials/hello_world/yml** and **tutorials/regex_status.yml**

-.. command-output:: buildtest inspect buildspec --all tutorials/vars.yml tutorials/status_regex.yml
+.. command-output:: buildtest it buildspec --all tutorials/vars.yml tutorials/status_regex.yml

 If you pass a valid filepath but file is not in cache you will get an error as follows

-.. command-output:: buildtest inspect buildspec $BUILDTEST_ROOT/README.rst
+.. command-output:: buildtest it buildspec $BUILDTEST_ROOT/README.rst
    :shell:
    :returncode: 1